Edey, No. 23 Purdue beat Indiana for 9th straight time

 Indiana: Rob Phinisee had 10 points, six rebounds and four assists in his hometown. ...
 Jerome Hunter also had 12 points. ...
 The Hoosiers shot 38.5% from the field, were outrebounded 37-24 and had 12 turnovers. ...
 Fourth-year coach Archie Miller still has not beaten Purdue. ...
 Starting guard Armaan Franklin missed his fourth straight game (right foot).

-Purdue: Trevion Williams had six points and seven rebounds while Aaron Wheeler added eight points and seven rebounds. ...
+Purdue: Jaden Ivey had 17 points. ...
+Trevion Williams finished with six points and seven rebounds while Aaron Wheeler added eight points and seven rebounds. ...
 Sasha Stefanovic made two 3s and had eight points. ...
 The Boilermakers won despite going 6 of 21 on 3s and having 15 turnovers. ...
 Purdue has held 15 consecutive opponents to 72 points or fewer.

 THE VIEW